arnovb-github/CmcScriptNet.WPF/README.md

 # CmcScriptNet.WPF
 Standalone Commence Item Detail Form Script Editor.

-No installation required, it should run *as-is* on any system with .Net Framework 4.5 or higher installed.
+No installation required, it should run *as-is* on any system with .Net Framework 4.8 or higher installed.
+That requires at minimum Windows 10 system with the 10 May 2019 Update.
+I do not remember why the bump to 4.8 was necessary, previous versions used 4.5 which would greatly improve availability on systems prior to 2019.

-.Net Framework 4.5 is a native OS component since Windows 8.
-In later version of Windows it has been superseeded by higher versions, that still maintain backwards compatibility.
-Unless you have a very old Win7 system, you should be able to run this without issue.
-Notice that as of Commence 6.x (now obsolete) and Commence 7.x, .Net Framework 4.5 will be installed as part of the installation.

-CmcScriptNet.WPF is modeled after <a href="http://users.telenet.be/thiam/scriptpad.htm">ScriptPad</a>, the best Commence script editor ever.
+CmcScriptNet.WPF is modeled after <b>ScriptPad</b> (no longer available), the best Commence script editor ever.
 Thank you, Mathias!

 CmcScriptNet.WPF relies heavily on <a href="https://github.com/jacobslusser/ScintillaNET">ScintillaNet</a> and <a href="https://github.com/Stumpii/ScintillaNET.WPF">ScintillaNet.WPF</a>.